anthonymiyoro/Data-Manipulation-with-Pandas/README.md

 # Data-Manipulation-with-Pandas
 Tips and tricks when using data manipulation in Python and Pandas

-- git remote add origin https://anthonymiyoro@bitbucket.org/twigatechteam/twiga-bi.git
+- git remote add origin bitbucket.giturladdress
 or - git remote set-url origin
 - git pull
 - git fetch --all